The Trump Administration Is a Libertarian’s Worst Nightmare

 Stories of abuse are legion.
 Two years ago, The Daily Beast broke the story of a 27-year-old man who was stopped after driving “too close to the white line.”
 Police then reported the “odor of burnt marijuana.”
 Morrow was arrested, and his car was seized.

-And this year, we reported how IRS agents showed up at another man’s farm one day, and announced that they had already seized $65,000 from his bank account because they suspected he had committed a crime (He hadn’t.)
+And this year, we reported how IRS agents showed up at another man’s farm one day, and announced that they had already seized $65,000 from his bank account because they suspected he had committed a crime.
+(He hadn’t.)
 It took years to recover the money.

 That’s why there has been outrage on both sides of the aisle.
-It’s why, according to the Cato Institute, 84% of Americans oppose the practice (once they are told what it is).
+It’s why, according to the Cato Institute, 84 percent of Americans oppose the practice (once they are told what it is).
 It’s why President Obama’s attorney general, Eric Holder, scaled back the federal program that incentivized local law enforcement to seize anything and everything they could.
-And it’s why earlier this year, a Republican and a Democrat introduced a bill to reign in the practice on the part of the IRS.
+And it’s why earlier this year, a Republican and a Democrat introduced a bill to rein in the practice on the part of the IRS.

 Consensus be damned.
 In July, Sessions brought back asset forfeiture full-steam.
-And the program that Holder rolled back (but never eliminated) and Sessions has now brought back makes the federal government into the world’s largest pawn shop, taking a 20% cut of revenues of assets seized and distributing them to law enforcement agencies around the country.
+And the program that Holder rolled back (but never eliminated) and Sessions has now brought back makes the federal government into the world’s largest pawn shop, taking a 20 percent cut of revenue of assets seized and distributing them to law-enforcement agencies around the country.
 Facing criticism from Congress, Sessions last week proposed the flimsiest of band-aids: an internal DOJ official to at once provide “accountability” and “coordination” of the program.
-While some have characterized the position as a ‘watchdog,’ in fact the official will also be tasked with administering the program more widely.
+While some have characterized the position as a “watchdog,” in fact the official will also be tasked with administering the program more widely.

 “This is part of Sessions’ agenda to bring back the failed and racist War on Drugs,” said the ACLU’s Kanya Bennett in a statement when the expansion was announced.